-If a student of a different major wants to transfer to AAU's School of Business Administration, the Dean will request a personal statement (one of the three questions should cover the reasons for the transfer) from the student requesting the transfer.
+If a student of a different major wants to transfer to AAU's School of Business Administration, the Dean will request a personal statement from the student requesting the transfer.
 Depending on the GPA of the student, an interview may also be requested.